eecs394-s17/stroke_survivor_app/README.md

 * After you deployed the app to your phone, draw a circle on the screen, and the debug console will appear, where all console messages will be logged

 * If you have any trouble with this tool, please consult the tool's README

+## Known bugs not fixed

+* In the dashboard screen, users cannot scroll down to see more of the games played

+* On Android devices, screen will timeout during the game, as gameplay doesn't require user to touch the phone.